crispusomollo/CyberSecurity-Starter-ToolKit/README.md

 # 🛡️ Cybersecurity Starter Toolkit

-**An internal security automation toolkit** for system administrators and cybersecurity roles.
+A cross-platform security auditing and remediation toolkit designed for **enterprise IT environments** with mixed Windows, Linux, and network devices.
+Developed to empower system administrators and cybersecurity roles with actionable scripts for **visibility, compliance, and automation**.
 Audit, harden, and monitor your environment across **Windows, Linux, Databases, and Network Devices** — all in one place.

 ---